STEP: Student Transfer Excellence Program

 All STEP Scholars are paired with a peer mentor to check-in with throughout their time at Mines.
 Check-ins are meant to support incoming transfer students with questions about Mines, how to get involved, and build general community.

-Esteban
+Esteban Gubbins

-Transfer Student Alliance
+Transfer Student Association

 Resources for Faculty and Staff